Love French Food

 • 1 teaspoon Dijon mustard although English mustard works very well, too

-• 3 tablespoons walnut oil or vegetable oil
+• 3 tablespoon walnut oil or vegetable oil

 Instructions